 (Building of the Rectorate of the University and the Law School in Sarajevo)

 According to the reform of high education and the postulates of the Bologna Declaration, the Law School in Sarajevo adopted a new curriculum.
-The Law School has five departments:
+The Law School has five chairs:

 Each department offers obligatory and elective subjects.
 In order to accommodate the law students with legal practice and not only theory, students have the opportunity to participate in legal clinics and workshops.
 In the frame of its publishing activities, the Law School or the Law Faculty from Sarajevo publishes textbooks, legal books, collections of papers (mainly based on round tables with actual legal topics) and two periodical publications:

-There are two Centers for Judicial and Prosecutorial Training in B&H; both are located in Sarajevo and Banja Luka.
+There are two Centers for Judicial and Prosecutorial Training in B&H; located in Sarajevo and Banja Luka.

-and the Center for the Education of Judges and Prosecutors of the Republic of Srpska began operating in 2003.
+and the Center for the Education of Judges and Prosecutors of the Republika Srpska began operating in 2003.
 Both centers have their small specialized libraries which mainly serve the needs of legal professionals employed in judiciary.